 Greek art, like its culture as a whole, was cerebral and obsessed with perfection.
 Human forms are at the center of Greek expression, from the embellishment of pottery and mosaics to sculptural tributes to gods or famous athletes.
-Four phases of Greek thought and culture is embodied in these figures.
+Four phases of Greek thought and culture are embodied in these figures.

 At first, the Greek style was similar to the simplified, stylized forms of Aegean art that came before.
 Greece was heavily influenced by other cultures through constant invasion and war with Persia.
-It was only after the Athenians defeated the Persian army of King Darius the First in 490 B.C. that Greece had the leisure to look inward and focus on education and infrastructure.
+It was only after the Athenians defeated the Persian army of King Darius the First in 490 BCE. that Greece had the leisure to look inward and focus on education and infrastructure.
 Over the next 200 years, Greek culture came into it’s own.
 Artwork became more naturalistic, with realistic figures that mirror the scientific emphasis of the time.
-This ‘classical’ style lasted until the Death of Alexander the Great in 323, whose conquests had grown Greece into a massive empire, bringing prosperity to the Greek capitals.
+This ‘classical’ style lasted until the Death of Alexander the Great in 323 BCE, whose conquests had grown Greece into a massive empire, bringing prosperity to the Greek capitals.
 Centuries of intellectual investment had developed a rich culture of drama, politics and art.
-Art of this ‘Hellenistic’ period brought drama to the naturalism of previous work — motion, tension, joy and agony abound as the Greek culture embraced leisure.
+Art of this ‘Hellenistic’ period brought drama to the naturalism of previous work.
+Motion, tension, joy, and agony abounded as the Greek culture embraced leisure.
 In Hellenistic art you can glimpse the beginning of the end.
-The culture had become decadent, and soon the more aggressive and economically minded Romans would subsume the Greek city states.
+The culture had become decadent, and soon the more aggressive and economically minded Romans subsumed the Greek city states.

 But the art and philosophy of ancient Greece had laid the foundation for thousands of years of western culture, influencing the Romans, and much later spurring the rebirth of intellectualism through the Renaissance.
 We are still living with the Greek obsessions with knowledge, perfect human bodies, and our desire to know ourselves.

 Got questions, comments or corrections about Ancient Greece?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Ancient Greece, Know Thyself," in Obelisk Art History, Published October 20, 2016; last modified November 22, 2022, http://www.arthistoryproject.com/timeline/the-ancient-world/greece/.